getredash/redash/docs/usage/maintenance.rst

-Ongoing Maintanence and Basic Operations
+Ongoing Maintenance and Basic Operations
 ########################################

 Configuration and logs